AshishJha14411/cryptoverse/README.md

-The app is made by using the the coinranking api and Bing News Search api to display the market price of cryptocurrencies along with their price graph.
+The app is made by using the coinranking api and Bing News Search api to display the market price of cryptocurrencies along with their price graph.

 ## To run the project on your device